ant-design/ant-design-web3/packages/web3/src/solana/index.md

 <code src="./demos/wallet-connect.tsx"></code>

+## Customize wallet information

+When the built-in wallets do not meet your requirements, you can also customize the wallet information, and we welcome you to submit PRs to help us improve the built-in wallets.

+<code src="./demos/custom.tsx"></code>

 ## Support switch chains

 We have built-in support for the Solana mainnet (`mainnet-beta`).
 To support other networks, you need to configure the `chains` and import the relevant resources.
 The import process is similar to that for wallets.